Week 2 of 4: Instrumentation and Noise Characterization

 Why this matters for fitting:

-curve_fit only sees random scatter around your
+curve_fit only sees statistical scatter around

-parameters that are systematically shifted, and
+find parameters that are systematically shifted, and

 curve_fit will not include this in the reported